MAD32 EV Mini Oled Edition for EVs on ESP32

 • Protocol: Xiaoxiang/Overkill Solar BMS (Bluetooth BLE)

-• Cell count: 3S to 16S configurations supported
+• Cell count: 3S to 24S configurations supported (dynamic screen count)

 • Connection: Wireless via Bluetooth (no additional wiring needed)